 - Kp-index, the global geomagnetic activity on a scale of 0 to 9 should indicate a Minor Storm (5) through to Extreme Storm (9).

-- Dst, the momentary level of geomagnetic disturbance must typically be greater than 200nT.
+- Dst, disturbance storm time, the momentary level of geomagnetic disturbance must typically be greater than 200nT.

 The global magnetic activity index, Kp, is reported from a network of ground-based magnetometers around the world.
 A final smoothed figure is issued every three hours by the GFZ organisation in Potsdam, Germany and is available from the Parsec organisation via the SpaceWeatherLive app.
 The image below shows Kp at 6 during an aurora on 12th May 2021.